adisembiring/aws-saa-preps/05-ha-elb.md

 - setup two origin group: 1: primary and 2: secondary, if primary return 504, it fail over to secondary
 - Lambda@Edge to allow cloudfront delivery and execute customize content. ie: authentication, images based on country, etc.

+## Cloudfront: S3 Changes and Versioning
+To control the versions of files that are served from your distribution, you can either invalidate files or give them versioned file names.
+If you want to update your files frequently, AWS recommends that you primarily use file versioning for the following reasons:

+-Versioning enables you to control which file a request returns even when the user has a version cached either locally or behind a corporate caching proxy.
+If you invalidate the file, the user might continue to see the old version until it expires from those caches.
+-CloudFront access logs include the names of your files, so versioning makes it easier to analyze the results of file changes.
+-Versioning provides a way to serve different versions of files to different users.
+-Versioning simplifies rolling forward and back between file revisions.
+-Versioning is less expensive.
+You still have to pay for CloudFront to transfer new versions of your files to edge locations, but you don't have to pay for invalidating files.